Jerod Evans: Philadelphia Eagles

 Evans signed with the Philadelphia Eagles as an undrafted free agent on May 11, 2017.
-He suffered a foot injury in the first week of rookie minicamp and was waived/injured by the Eagles and placed on injured reserve on May 14, 2017.
-He was waived from injured reserve on May 22, 2017 with an injury settlement.
+He suffered a foot injury in the first week of rookie minicamp and was waived/injured by the Eagles and placed on injured reserve on May 14.
+Evans was waived from injured reserve on May 22, with an injury settlement.

 Green Bay Packers

 On October 17, 2017, Evans was signed to the Green Bay Packers' practice squad.
-He was released on December 19, 2017.
+He was released by the Packers on December 19.

 The Spring League

 In March 2018, Evans was named as a quarterback for the East team in the 2018 edition of The Spring League, a developmental showcase and scouting event for current NFL free agents.

 Washington Valor

 On May 22, 2018, Evans was assigned to the Washington Valor.
-On July 2, 2018, he was placed on reassignment.
+On July 2, he was placed on reassignment.

 Baltimore Brigade

 On March 6, 2019, Evans was assigned to the Baltimore Brigade.